19 Nov 2018 Marsha Tusk

 The final recommendation of the committee is governmental regulation on crypto wallets to make tracking easy.
 The government will have to reply to the recommendation in 120 days in the House of Commons.

-Cryptocurrency regulation is slowly turning into the new trend in jurisdictions worldwide.
-Recently, the U.S SEC (Securities and Exchange Commission) levied civil penalties on unregistered securities from two ICOs (Initial Coin offerings).Cryptocurrency Regulations Cryptocurrency Crypto wallet
+Cryptocurrency regulation is slowly turning into a new trend in jurisdictions worldwide.
+Recently, the U.S SEC (Securities and Exchange Commission) levied civil penalties on unregistered securities from two ICOs (Initial Coin offerings).Cryptocurrency Regulations Cryptocurrency SEC Crypto wallet SEC Regulations